djhapp/ECommerce/README.md

+NOTE - I had recently completed CDAC and that's why I am not familiar with python as it was not in our PG-DAC syllabus though I had gone through some of the concepts and completed this assignment.

 1. Clone this repository into a folder on your computer
 2. Open terminal inside the folder with code.
 3. Type python manage.py runserver to start a localhost server for the app.